Brentwood Diocese

 Bring an item to Mass next week please!

 With the colder nights coming we want to ensure we can support the community that are sleeping on the streets of Southend.
-We need of Sleeping bags, Hoodies, Jogging bottoms all sizes, Gloves, Hats, Coats and Socks.
 Please drop donations into the Church office or bring to Mass and we will deliver.

 Our Foodbank is running very low of the below items at present.
 We are constantly providing food for Homeless, vulnerable guests and families who are experiencing food and fuel poverty.